Void Degrees in Feng Shui: A Practical Guide for Unit Selection

 Obviously, it is evident from the chart that further layers of signification may be derived beyond those presently discussed, each contributing additional breadth and depth to the judgment of the nativity.
 For example, Mercury, though harmful in certain respects under seasonal consideration, nevertheless signifies nobility and imperial rank in this nativity.
 Both Mercury and Lilith also bear the Symbolic Star (神煞) known as Fu Chen (浮沉), traditionally associated with the danger of water calamity.

-How might this nativity be interpreted using Western astrological methods?
-In future discussion, we shall examine the same chart from that perspective, highlighting the insights and differences revealed by Western techniques.
+How might this nativity be interpreted according to Western astrological methods?
+If opportunity arises, I may address the same birth chart from that perspective in a separate discussion, highlighting the contrasts and interpretative nuances revealed by Western techniques.

 Presented above is the birth chart of the Tianqi Emperor according to the Qi Zheng Si Yu (七政四余) system, reproduced here in its original format as transmitted in Wen Wu Xing An (文武星案), a late Ming dynasty compendium compiled by the Ming astrologer Lu Wei (陸位).
 The work was completed in the forty fourth year of the Wanli reign of the Ming dynasty, corresponding to 1616, and was published in that same year.
 Four years later, it was supplemented and continued with additional material.
 The compendium preserves more than a thousand natal case records of prominent civil and military officials of the Ming period.